Securing Trucking Capacity

 Buchanan Logistics has developed a dependable carrier network built on long term relationships with trusted trucking partners.
 This network allows the company to support customers with reliable freight transportation capacity across a wide range of industries.

-The company's operational approach is outlined in The Buchanan Advantage.
+The company’s approach to customer service and operational reliability is also explained in The Buchanan Advantage.

 Building a Reliable Freight Transportation Strategy